D2R2 - The Deerfield Dirt Road Randonnée

 - D2R2 will never offer prizes for anything other than gags, nor will finish results ever be presented like it was a race.

 - The course is not marked.
 Riders will use cue sheets to navigate the rout.

 - Riders shall cover the course in a self-sufficient manner, without motorized crew vehicles.

 - The organization will put as much effort into its food offerings as it does the ride itself.

 - D2R2 will remain a key fundraiser for the Franklin Land Trust's efforts to conserve land in the region.

 “At the Deerfield Dirt Road Randonnée, or D2R2, you start whenever you want and navigate your own route, you won't get a prize for finishing first, or grief for finishing last—and, by the way, you will fall under the spell of the most beautiful hard roads you've ever ridden.”

 What is D2R2?

-Each August over 1,400 bicyclists descended on Franklin County to participate in the nation’s largest dirt-road cycling event, the Deerfield Dirt
+Each August close to 1,500 bicyclists descended on Franklin County to participate in the nation’s largest dirt-road cycling event, the Deerfield

 This year, which marks the 13th anniversary of the event, promises to be the best attended yet!